 Now that Indiana has adopted the B-Corporation entity, it will allow directors to consider the local community and the employees in all of the business decisions it makes.
 One goal of adopting this status to encourage more businesses to not only be more socially conscious but to consider incorporating within Indiana as opposed to other states that may not have adopted this entity structure yet.
 This is because more and more consumers are now considering and assessing the social responsibility of companies when they decide who to do business with.
 Supra note 1.
 Overall, there are over 1,300 B-corporations worldwide, with 800 of those being located in the United States.
 Id.
 Some famous examples of B corporations include Ben & Jerry’s Ice Cream, Patagonia – the clothing retailer, Warby Parker – a trendy eyeglass maker, and Etsy.
 Id.

-The lawyers at Camden & Meridew, P.C. are experienced in the areas of tax law, family law, litigation, consumer law, criminal law, and bankruptcy.
+The lawyers at Camden & Meridew, P.C. are experienced in the areas of business law, tax law, family law, litigation, consumer law, criminal law, and bankruptcy.
 Learn more by calling Corey Meridew at 317-770-0000 or completing our online contact form today.

 This website supplies general information about the law but it is provided for informational purposes only.
 This content does not create an attorney-client relationship and more importantly is not meant to constitute legal advice.
 You should not act on any of the information contained herein without first consulting an attorney.